12 Reasons Why You Must Add Basil to Your Garden

 Basil is packed with nutrients.
 It's rich in vitamins A, C, and K and contains many minerals like magnesium, iron, potassium, and calcium.

-Basil's antioxidant properties can protect the body from oxidative stress, and its anti-inflammatory compounds may support health.
+Basil contains antioxidants that help protect the body from oxidative stress, while its anti-inflammatory compounds support overall health.

 4. The Power of Companion Planting: Basil and Its Garden Friends